 Type of Leak Repair Period in Calendar Days Extended Repair Period in Calendar Days

 Gas Leaks

 Minor Gas Leak (See Table 1) 7 7

 Major Gas Leak greater than 10,000 ppmv but equal to or less than 50,000 ppmv 3 2

 Major Gas Leak greater than 50,000 ppmv 2 0

 Liquid Leaks

-Minor Liquid Leak 3 0
+Minor Liquid Leak (See Section 3.22.2) 3 0

-Major Liquid Leak 2 0
+Major Liquid Leak (See Section 3.22.1) 2 0

-Table 5 - Repair Period until June 30, 2024
+Table 5 - Repair Period After June 30, 2024

-Table 6 - Repair Period after June 30, 2024

 Type of Leak Repair Period in Calendar Days Extended Repair Period in Calendar Days

 Gas Leaks

-Minor Gas Leak 7 0
+Minor Gas Leak (See Table 2) 7 7

-Major Gas Leak greater than 10,000 ppmv but equal to or less than 50,000 ppmv 3 2
+Major Gas Leak greater than 10,000 ppmv but equal to or 3 2

+less than 50,000 ppmv

-Major Gas Leak greater than or equal to 50,000 ppmv 1 0
+Major Gas Leak greater than 50,000 ppmv 1 0

 Liquid Leaks

 Minor Liquid Leak 1 0

 Major Liquid Leak 1 0

-- 5.3.6 If the leaking component is an essential component or a critical component and which cannot be immediately shut down for repairs, the operator shall: - 5.3.6.1 Minimize the leak within one hour after detection of leaks; and - 5.3.6.2 If the leak has been minimized, but the leak still exceeds the applicable leak standards of this rule, the essential component or critical component shall be repaired or replaced to eliminate the leak during the next process unit turnaround, but in no case later than one year from the date of the original leak detection, whichever comes earlier. - 5.3.7 For any component that has incurred five repair actions for major gas leaks or major liquid leaks, or combination of major gas leaks and major liquid leaks within a continuous 12-month period, the operator shall comply with at least one of the requirements specified in Sections 5.3.7.1, 5.3.7.2, 5.3.7.3, or 5.3.7.4 by the applicable deadlines specified in Sections 5.3.7.5 and 5.3.7.6.
+- 5.3.6 If the leaking component is an essential component or a critical component and which cannot be immediately shut down for repairs, the operator shall: - 5.3.6.1 Minimize the leak within one hour after detection of leaks; and

+- 5.3.6.2 If the leak has been minimized, but the leak still exceeds any of the applicable leak standards of this rule, the essential component or critical component shall be repaired or replaced to eliminate the leak during the next process unit turnaround, but in no case later than one year from the date of the original leak detection, whichever comes earlier. - 5.3.7 For any component that has incurred five repair actions for major gas leaks or major liquid leaks, or any combination of major gas leaks and major liquid leaks within a continuous 12-month period, the operator shall comply with at least one of the requirements specified in Sections 5.3.7.1, 5.3.7.2, 5.3.7.3, or 5.3.7.4 by the applicable deadlines specified in Sections 5.3.7.5 and 5.3.7.6.
 If the original leaking component is replaced with a new like-in-kind component before incurring five repair actions for major leaks within 12-consecutive months, the repair count shall start over for the new component.
-An entire compressor or pump need not be replaced provided the compressor part(s) or pump part(s) that have incurred five repair actions as described in Section 5.3.7 are brought into compliance with at least one of the requirements of Sections 5.3.7.1 through 5.3.7.6.

-5.3.7.1 Replace or retrofit the component with the control technology specified in Table 7.
+An entire compressor or pump need not be replaced provided the compressor part(s) or pump part(s) that have incurred five repair actions as described in Section 5.3.7 are brought into compliance with at least one of the requirements of Sections 5.3.7.1 through 5.3.7.6. - 5.3.7.1 Replace or retrofit the component with the control technology specified in Table 6.
 Notify the APCO in writing prior to replacing or retrofitting the component; or